Espressomilk/resume/README.md

 # Resume
-Please note this is a resume template, not accomplish resume.
+Please note this is a resume template, not accomplished resume.